tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams.
 The diagrams are fairly simple sketches in black-and-white, but they are invaluable for someone wanting to understand terms such as "plastic means."

-Following is the entirety of Loran's definition of the term, which appears early in the *Illustrated Glossary:*
+Following is Loran's definition of *the plastic means or plastic form,* which appears early in the *Illustrated Glossary:*

 > THE PLASTIC MEANS or PLASTIC FORM are terms used often in the present study, and are given a connotation different from that made familiar in
 > art criticism and art history in general.
 The traditional connotation implies sculptural roundness as achieved through light-and-shade modeling